MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

    ![A screenshot of the Select a column from the list page.](../../media/content-understanding/agreements-select-column.png)

-4. If you want to see the original page of lists again, select the **Go to the list in SharePoint** link at the bottom of the list.
+4. If you want to see the original page of lists again, select **Go to the list in SharePoint** at the bottom of the list.

-5. When you're done, you see that the list field has been associated with the field.
+5. When you're done, you see that the list field is associated with the column.

    ![A screenshot showing the list field associated with the field.](../../media/content-understanding/agreements-list-field.png)

 If you want users to be able to add inputs manually, in addition to choosing from a list, select **Document authors can type in values manually for this field**.
 In this case, the default for the manual input data type is single line of text.
-Also, the values input by the authors will only be used to generate the document.
+Also, the values input by the authors are only used to generate the document.
 They won't be added to the SharePoint list.

 ### Insert the field into the template